Xqhare/nabu/README.md

 ## Implemented Features

 - Performance
-    - is currently dog shit even compared to Mawu.
-        - Nabu parses 1.1mb in 14 seconds, in the same time Mawu parses 84.8mb using the slower CSV parser the JSON parser takes 10 seconds.
-That's almost exactly 84 times faster than Nabu!
-    - now v0 decoding parses 290mb in 10 seconds, and all features that need to parse the v0 data again to build larger data-structures take about twice as long.
+    - v0 decoding parses 290mb in 10 seconds, and all features that need to parse the v0 data again to build larger data-structures take about twice as long.

 - Error rework
     - actual casting of unique and meaningful errors